ashdar/automate-boringstuff/README.md

 * I have set up Windows Terminal (which is still in preview) so that I can use it for my python shell.
 * I am tracking my progress in a small Jira project.
 Trello and MS-Planner seem to "small" for this.
 Jira might be overkill.
 * Must of the introductory stuff is, well, introductory.
 I know how a boolean data type works, I have a grasp of string, integer and float data types, I understand conditional branching, I understand immutability, passing by reference vs. passing by value and so forth.
 I am watching the videos at 2x normal speed and slowing down when something more 'pythony' needs reviewing.
+* It is almost as if there are two paths through the course.
+You can read the book.
+You can watch the videos.
+There isn't quite a 1:1 correspondance between the book's chapters and the seperate video sections.
+This is why my project has folders for Chapters (from the book) and Sections (from the videos on Udemy's site).
+When I fiddle with code while watching the video, I tend to put the resulthing Python files in the 'Section' folders.
+Similarly, I use the 'chapter' folders while working on examples or practice programs from the book.

 What Big Questions do I have?